 Section 31 of the VAT Act 1994 holds that goods and services specified in Schedule 9 to the Act are exempt supplies.
 Schedule 9, Group 1 specifies those supplies of land and buildings that are exempt from VAT and those that are excluded from the exemption.

 The UK land exemption is based on the European legislation in Article 135 of Council Directive 2006/112.
-This requires member states to exempt freehold and similar sales of land and buildings and ‘leasing or letting of immovable property’, subject to certain mandatory exclusions.
-It also gives member states the discretion to introduce further exclusions to the ‘leasing or letting’ exemption.
+This requires EU member states to exempt freehold and similar sales of land and buildings and ‘leasing or letting of immovable property’, subject to certain mandatory exclusions.
+It also gives EU member states the discretion to introduce further exclusions to the ‘leasing or letting’ exemption.

 2. Supplies of land